knobs-dials/pymoodbar/README.md

 ## moodbar-text (plaything)

-Shell output, with fancy unicode graph stuff and truecolor (`-t`, it'll be 8-color and ugly without).
+Shell output, with fancy unicode graph stuff and truecolor (`-t`) because without that it'll be 8-color and ugly.

 Doesn't have much use, but looks pretty:
 ![text-mode output, unsorted selection of songs](screenshots/textmood_tc.png?raw=true)